 with Karen Hanmer

-This fast-paced workshop is appropriate for intermediate binders, beginners who are ready for their next challenge, and anyone who wants to add more paper cases to their bookbinding repertoire.
+This fast-paced workshop is appropriate for intermediate binders and beginners who are ready for their next challenge.
+All participants must be comfortable sewing books independently.

 Certificate: 3 hours, Category B, C or D

 $55 for BIPOC participants (10% discount for MCBA members)

 We are offering a reduced rate to BIPOC (Black, Indigenous, People of Color) participants to honor equity and increase access and artistic opportunities for those who have historically been underrepresented in the book arts.
 For individuals to whom this does not apply, register at the rate listed first and, if you are able, consider making a donation when registering to support MCBA’s efforts to make reduced rates available